jerecho3214-code/demo/README.md

 ## Subheader

-Day 1 of trying to explore more on git!
+Day 1 of trying to explore more on git!!

+## steps

+1. Open index.html in your browser